pulumi/docs/content/docs/iac/adopting-pulumi/migrating-to-pulumi/from-cdk.md

 });
 ```

-To convert this to a Pulumi CDK, you would combine the two stacks into a single
+To convert this to a Pulumi CDK app, you would combine the two stacks into a single
 stack and then use `transforms` to set `protect: true` on the `DbCluster`.

 ```ts